79-83 Honda DOHC charging system help

 How to Bypass the Regulator - However, before bypassing the

 regulator, make sure the field coil (rotor) isn't shorted.
-(You already did
+(You already did that,

 Leave the alternator connector coupled, and insert an unwound large paper clip into the connector at the WHITE wire location.
 Run a jumper wire from the paper clip to the battery's NEGATIVE terminal.
 Now repeat the charge amps test, but this time, DO NOT EXCEED 3000 RPM, the voltage could go dangerously high.
 Also do not let it run long like this. - If the alternator starts charging, the regulator is likely the problem.
 This effectively bypasses the regulator and makes the charging system produce full unregulated output.
 If everything but the regulator is working the voltage could go quite high, so donít rev too high, and donít do it for long.